Aloo Tuk Recipe

 Fry The Potatoes

-Wash 1 lb (500 g) of baby potatoes and peel them using a vegetable peeler.
-Or else, peel the regular potatoes and cut them into ½-inch thick slices.
+Step 2: Wash 1 lb (500 g) of baby potatoes, then peel them with a vegetable peeler.
+Otherwise, peel the regular potatoes and cut them into ยฝ-inch-thick slices.

 Potatoes soaked in salted water.

-When the oil is nicely hot, add ½ of the potatoes to the pan and fry them for 2 minutes.
+Step 6: When the oil is nicely hot, add ยฝ of the potatoes to the pan and fry them for 2 minutes.
 Stir frequently while frying.

-Drain the half fried potatoes in a bowl.
+Step 9: Drain the half-fried potatoes in a bowl.

-Fry the remaining half similarly and drain in the bowl.
+Step 10: Fry the remaining half in the same manner, then drain into the bowl.
 Switch off the heat.

 Potatoes fried once.

-Transfer the half fried potatoes to a wooden chopping board.
-Press each of them gently using a potato masher.
-Press only so much that the potatoes retain their shape and not become mushy.
+Step 11: Transfer the half-fried potatoes to a wooden chopping board.
+Press each gently with a potato masher.
+Press only enough so the potatoes retain their shape and do not become mushy.

 Smashed potatoes.

-Now we will fry the potatoes second time.
-Keep the pan with the oil back on the heat and heat over high heat until the oil is very hot.
+Step 12: Now we will fry the potatoes again.
+Keep the pan with the oil on the heat and bring it to high heat until the oil is very hot.

-Drop half of the potatoes again in the hot oil and fry until they turn crispy and golden brown.
+Step 13: Drop half of the potatoes back into the hot oil and fry until they turn golden brown and crispy.

 Double fried potatoes.